 Requirements for visitors under 18 years old

 Before being placed on the inmate’s visiting list, the approval process must be complete.
-The minor must be on the approved visiting list with the Parent⁄Guardian Approval for Minor Visitor (PDF) consent form DOC 20-446 included with the Visitor’s Questionnaire (PDF) application form DOC 20-060 completed and notarized.
-An original copy of the child’s birth certificate must accompany the application.
-Family members are encouraged to include a self–address stamped envelope so the original copy of the birth certificate can be returned.
+The minor must be on the approved visiting list with the DOC form 20-446, Parent⁄Guardian Approval for Minor Visitor (PDF) consent included with the DOC form 20-060, Visitor’s Questionnaire (PDF) application completed and notarized.
+A copy of the child’s birth certificate must accompany the application.
+Family members are encouraged to include a self-address stamped envelope so the copy of the birth certificate can be returned.
 Guardianship of all minors must be verified by providing a certified copy of the court order establishing legal guardianship.

 Infant and toddler supplies allowed

 Items authorized for infants and toddlers are included in the Visit Guidelines for the facility where the inmate is housed.

 Individual facilities may vary on what items are allowed for infants and toddlers.
 Please obtain specific information from the inmate prior to your visit.

 There is no limit to the number of visitors an inmate may have on their visiting list, with the exception of Washington Corrections Center (WCC).
 The WCC limits the number of visitors an inmate may have on their approved visitors list to five, as they are primarily the receiving facility.
 All visitors must be approved by the facility for visiting.
 Additional restrictions may apply at individual facilities.
 It is best to check with the inmate to find out how many are allowed at his or her location.

 Dress code for visitors

 Only clothing that is conservative, modest and meets the following standards is acceptable: